syed-naqi-abbas/Monkey-With-Men/README.md

 ### 2. Ensuring smooth movement along the rope.

 * Solution: Using some soft material on the clamps to reduce friction between rope and clamps also make the shape Of hands to get the grip.
-### 3. Managing precise motor control.

-* Solution: Program the Arduino for gradual acceleration and deceleration to avoid sudden movements, the motor should be coded to give a periodic Movement to resemble walking.

 ## Impact
 This design demonstrates practical applications in: